JeromeSchmied/crablit/README.md

 ## Notes

 -   I'm only learning Rust at the moment, so code quality might not be outstanding.
--   TUI, flashcards are coming, but it takes time.
+-   flashcards, TUI, GUI, Website are coming, but it takes time.
 -   Any bugs, questions shall be reported to [github](https://github.com/JeromeSchmied/crablit), or [email](mailto:iITsnot.me214@proton.me).
--   To help with development, see [todos.](TODO.md)
+-   To help with development, see [todos](TODO.md).

 ## Alternatives: